 Stop loss orders are used both as regular exits and as emergency exits (i.e. a crash stop), but the following suggestions are based upon using a stop loss order as a regular exit.

 Correctly Placing a Stop Loss Order

 There are two different methods for correctly placing stop loss orders.
 One method is more suitable for discretionary traders, while the other method is more suitable for system traders.
 Therefore, the method that you use to place your stop loss orders should be based on the type of trader that you are.
-If you do not yet know which type of trader you are, my discretionary or system trading article will explain the difference, and help you decide.
+If you do not yet know which type of trader you are, please figure that out first.

 There is an alternative version of the system trading method of placing a stop loss order that uses indicators.
 If during testing of your trading system you determined that a particular indicator pattern provided the optimal trade exit, you would place your stop loss order based upon the indicator pattern instead of the risk to reward and win to loss ratios.